Malaysia Pharma Registration: What International Firms Need to Know

 Pre-submission Stage

 Before initiating the process of drug registration in Malaysia, it is imperative for firms to thoroughly prepare a comprehensive product dossier.
 This step is of utmost importance and serves as the foundation for a successful registration.
-The dossier must encapsulate detailed and exhaustive data about the pharmaceutical product’s quality, safety, and therapeutic efficacy.
+The dossier must include detailed and comprehensive data about the pharmaceutical product’s quality, safety, and therapeutic efficacy, following the ASEAN Common Technical Dossier (ACTD) format.

 All the provided data should strictly align with Malaysia’s drug registration guidelines.
 The emphasis at this stage is to ensure that the product is both safe for consumers and adheres to the highest possible standards.
 The better the documentation and details, the smoother the subsequent stages of registration will proceed.